Testing Guide

 Locating tests

-The functions that are to be tested in each test file are prepended with test_ and end with a description of the behavior that is being tested.
-For example, a test that checks that a Particle can be turned into an antiparticle could be named test_particle_inversion.
+Test functions within each file have names that begin with test_ and end with a description of the behavior that is being tested.
+For example, a test to checks that a Particle can be turned into an antiparticle might be named :test_create_antiparticle_from_particle.
+Because Particle is defined in src/plasmapy/particles/particle_class.py, this test would be located in tests/particles/test_particle_class.py.

-Strongly related tests may also be grouped into classes.
-The name of such a class begins with Test and the methods to be tested begin with test_.
-For example, test_particle_class.py could define the TestParticle class containing the method test_charge_number.
+Closely related tests may be grouped into classes.
+The name of a test class begins with Test and the methods to be tested begin with test_.
+For example, test_particle_class.py could define a TestParticle class containing the method test_charge_number.

 More information on test organization, naming, and collection is provided in pytest’s documentation on test discovery conventions.